Jaures-parf/video-games-sales-dashboard/video-games-README.md

 - **Titles** — one row per game (title, console, genre, publisher, developer, release date)
 - **Sales** — sales records linked to each title

-Together they cover thousands of game titles across multiple platforms, genres, publishers, countries, and release years, published by 268 active publishers. _(Link to the source dataset here.)_ The raw file isn't committed — the `.pbix` and screenshots tell the story.
+Together they cover thousands of game titles across multiple platforms, genres, publishers, countries, and release years, published by 268 active publishers.
+The raw file isn't committed — the `.pbix` and screenshots tell the story.

 ## Tools